willquill/will-coquillette/src/@lekoarts/gatsby-theme-minimal-blog/texts/hero.md

 ---

 For the past few years, I've been using Python and Javascript to facilitate event management for a Security Operations Center.
+I also used cloud native tools to develop and deploy infrastructure to run ETL pipelines.

 I've been using these tools extensively: